satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 proposed in this article and will require a change of culture that many researchers may resist.
-Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One).
+Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One; also see: http://futureofscipub.wordpress.com).
 Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
 As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
 In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 We are gravely concerned with the current review process, and believe that it has compromised the integrity of science.
-It promotes bias, elitism, prolific but substandard contributions, as well as misleading metrics that emphasize the number of contributions in given journals rather than their quality.
+It promotes bias, elitism, often prolific but substandard contributions, as well as misleading metrics that emphasize the number of contributions in given journals rather than their quality.
 Our vision of the future of scientific review aims to raise the integrity of science by reducing bias, improving the quality and completeness of scientific communications, as well as increasing the reproducibility and robustness of results.
 We see hope in the model of review and communication used by open source software developers, which is open, collaborative, and interactive, engaging many participants with varying levels of expertise.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing